Updating Results

 • 18 years of age and above at the time of commencement of the course

-*Mature age students (22+) may also be considered without the minimum education requirements.
-Each case will be reviewed individually to ascertain the capacity of the applicant to meet course requirements.
+• *Mature age students (22+) without the minimum education requirements may also be considered for admission.
+Each case will be reviewed individually to ascertain the capacity of the applicant to meet qualification requirements such as significant work experience and competent language, literacy, numeracy and digital skills (LLND).

 Study locations